 All study programmes guarantee specific training in the field of industrial engineering.
-The modules are similar in the first two years of the majors and for the first year and a half of the dual study programme, combining engineering, physics and maths.
+In the first year and a half, the teaching content of the four majors are almost identical and based on lectures in basic subjects such as mathematics, physics or materials science.
 In the following years, you'll specialise in the fields of mechanics, energy or economics and management depending on the chosen study programme.

-Our graduates find a job easily, be it in South Tyrol, in Italy or abroad.
-They work as freelance professional or for companies in the mechanical, electromechanical or plant sectors, in automation, in production systems, energy conversion and related fields in energy companies, in most manufacturing industries, in services companies, for the government or the local authorities.
+Graduates of the Major in Mechanics work as freelance professionals or for companies in the mechanical, electromechanical or plant sectors, in automation, in production systems, energy conversion and related fields in energy companies, in most manufacturing industries, in services companies, for the government or the local authorities.

-The Energy curriculum, in particular, provides specific training to those students who want to work in the sector of electricity providers, designing and setting up energy production systems with a special focus on technology aimed at producing energy from renewable sources.
+The Major in Energy, in particular, provides specific training to those students who want to work in the sector of electricity providers, designing and setting up energy production systems with a special focus on technology aimed at producing energy from renewable sources.

-Graduates from the dual curriculum (alternating study and work) in Logistics and Production will be able to work – as freelancers, employees or managers – for manufacturing companies, service providers and for the public administration.
-They will be specialists in the management of materials and in Supply-Chain Management; in the organisation and automation of production systems, in business organisational and production processes; in Logistics, Project Management and Controlling.
+Graduates from the Major in Logistics and Production will be able to work – as freelancers, employees or managers – for manufacturing companies, service providers and for the public administration.
+They will be specialists in the management of materials and in Supply-Chain Management; in the organization of production systems (production planning and control), in business organization and production processes; in Logistics, Quality Management, Project Management and Controlling.

 Well prepared and ready for the job market.
 On the website of AlmaLaurea you can check statistical data about graduates’ satisfaction and their employability.